jelsonjay/jelsonjay/README.md

 -----------------------------------------------------------

-I'm a passionate about everything related to web development.
+I am passionate about everything related to web development.
 I spend much of my spare time learning and obsessing about the latest web technologies and contributing in the open source environment.
 I think it’s important to love what you do so the passion will continue to motivate and improve my skills.

 ## I'm a Front-end Developer